 - Wood putty – If you’re restoring an older cabinet full of dents and nicks, you can use wood putty to flatten out small imperfections before sanding.

-- Gorilla All Purpose Wood Filler is the go-to product for strong, durable repairs on cracks, gouges and holes.
+- Gorilla tough: Gorilla Wood Filler is the go-to product for strong water resistant repairs on cracks, gouges and holes

-- The unique formula is easy to spread allowing for a smooth, natural finish.
+- Natural finish: Our unique wood putty formula is easy to spread, allowing for a smooth natural finish

 - Mineral spirits or paint thinner – If the finish you plan to use is oil-based, keep a cup of mineral spirits or paint thinner nearby to clean your roller or brush.